-What you eat and drink has a profound effect upon your health.
+What you eat and drink has a profound effect on your health.
 One of the greatest challenges in making decisions about nutrition is that there are nearly as many different opinions on diet as there are different foods.
 This is not made any easier by food suppliers who profit from influencing your choices.
-The key is to find a style of eating which makes you feel good and keeps you healthy.
+The key is to find a style of eating that makes you feel good and keeps you healthy.
 Different diets suit different people.
 The following guidelines form a basis for any healthy eating habits.

 Aim to keep your foods as simple as possible.
 Processing, refining, and manufacturing of foods remove a great deal of their nutritional value.
 Simple, home-cooked meals and snacks made with care tend to be the most nurturing and satisfying.

 Pesticides and hormones are commonly used in food production to increase yields.
 Preservatives, flavorings, colorings and other additives are used to make food more attractive and last longer.
 Each of these things on their own would not have been permitted in food production if they were blatantly damaging to health, but combined together they are one of the major toxic loads our bodies have to bear.
 Choosing foods as pure and organic as possible helps to minimize your intake of artificial chemicals.
 Drinks containing concentrated substances and caffeine, such as soft drinks, tea, coffee, and alcohol, can add considerably to your toxic load and actually dehydrate you.
 Thirst is best quenched by water.

 Fresh foods, in season, have the greatest nutritional value and taste.
 Frozen, canned and other preserved foods frequently lose much of their nutritional content.
 Fresh fruits and vegetables are high in water content, which makes them easily digestible.
 They add a valuable source of fluid to your body which is essential for its efficient function and removal of waste products.